Can candies be healthy?

 If you feel the urge to have something sweet right away and don’t want to spend your time and effort on the preparation of keto friendly candy yourself, you can always buy it in the shop or order some on the internet.
 You can ask for a keto candy or check if it fits your diet yourself.
 All you need to do is pay close attention to the contents of the product.
 Check the label for the amount of carbs, and types of sweeteners used in the preparation.
 As was previously stated, not all sugar substitutes are keto-friendly, therefore not all sugar-free sweets are allowed by the diet.

 If you decided to follow the keto diet, but have a sweet tooth, no need to pull a long face.
 There are two options that will help you satisfy your cravings.
 The first one is to buy a keto friendly candy.
 To determine if you are allowed to eat it on the keto diet, check the label for sweeteners and content of carbs.
 The second option is to make it yourself at home.
 The recipes above are relatively easy to follow and making those mouth-watering desserts will certainly turn out to be a highly enjoyable experience.
-However, bear in mind, that although it is called a keto friendly candy, its over-consumption may knock you out of ketosis, because in large quantities it may add up to more than 50 grams of allowed daily amount of carbs.
+However, bear in mind, that although it is called a keto friendly candy, consuming too many servings may knock you out of ketosis, because in large quantities it may add up to more than 50 grams of allowed daily amount of carbs.

 Do you know that your body needs some exercise in addition to a proper diet?
 Check out this 20-min Full Body Workout at Home.